LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, bots, or other features like [Intent Analyzer](intent-analyzer-overview.html).

 #### Knowledge Base intents

+{: .important}
+As of March 2, 2021, you can no longer create a knowledge base that uses Knowledge Base intents.

 If you created your knowledge base before March 2, 2021, you might have chosen *not* to define the intents in a domain in Intent Builder.
 Instead, you might have specified the intent's alternate formats directly within the article itself.
 In this case, these alternative formats are called "intent qualifiers":

 <img style="width:350px" src="img/ConvoBuilder/kb_kb_intents1.png">

 Knowledge Base intents like these are a *legacy feature* that uses the LivePerson (Legacy) engine for intent matching.
 Knowledge Base intents don't allow for reuse, as the intent qualifiers themselves are defined within the articles in the knowledge base.

 To take advantage of the benefits of performance and flexibility, you are encouraged to [convert a knowledge base from Knowledge Base intents to Domain intents](knowledge-base-internal-knowledge-bases-knowledge-bases.html#convert-knowledge-base-intents-to-domain-intents) as soon as possible.
-As of March 2, 2021, you can no longer create a knowledge base that uses Knowledge Base intents.

 ### Languages